-Anucha Browne is Chief Engagement, Advocacy and Global Programs Officer at UNICEF USA.
+Anucha Browne is Chief Strategy & Engagement Officer at UNICEF USA.

 Anucha Browne is Chief Strategy and Engagement Officer for UNICEF USA.
 She joined the organization in November 2017 and is responsible for overseeing the implementation and integration of the organization’s current and future strategic plans, and developing and implementing a comprehensive engagement strategy to involve the American public in UNICEF’s lifesaving work for children around the world.
 Previously, she was the NCAA’s vice president of women’s basketball championships beginning in August 2012, where she set the strategic direction for, and oversaw the operation and management of, the Division I, II and III women’s basketball championships.
 She served as regional, national, and international spokesperson for NCAA women’s basketball and was the primary liaison to the women’s basketball committees and the 1200 public and private colleges and universities on all matters related to the sport.
 Browne provided strategic oversight of the site-selection process for each championship and was the primary liaison to the NCAA’s broadcast partner ESPN.
 Her work in this role raised the profile of the sport in the national and international media.
 She also spearheaded a strategic initiative to ensure the ongoing collaboration across all levels of the sport (FIBA, USAB, WNBA, NCAA, and AAU).